RaphaelEDiener/presentations/on_language_design.md

 By enabling dot operations on structs we have also unlocked method chaining.
 Method chaining on iterators has the advantage that even more complex filters and maps don't increase the indent level and can be read from top to bottom.
-Those approches combine to result in more left leaning code.
+Those approaches combine to result in more left leaning code.

 ### Readable Operations

 But indent isn't everything there is to readability.
 We can all agree that `Integer(1).add(Integer(2)).mul(Integer(3))` is harder to read than `1 + 2 * 3`.
-But at the same time `StructOne + StructOne` is more anbiguous in languages, that allow you operator overloading of primitive operators.
+But at the same time `StructOne + StructOne` is more ambiguous in languages, that allow you operator overloading of primitive operators.
-As far as I am concerned, parametric polimorphism as found in Java is the devil and any code base that uses it should be burned.
+As far as I am concerned, parametric polymorphism as found in Java is the devil and any code base that uses it should be burned.

 ```java